jreisinger/pocs/README.md

-POCs contains various proof of concepts and reinventions of the wheel.
+POCs contains various proofs of concept and reinventions of the wheel.

 > You don't really understand something until you've implemented it. -- Evi Nemeth